I had rabbits growing up, and my parents' love for them was contagious. My Lionhead & Mini Lop are my best friends in the world.

 When deciding what treats to give, try to use non-sugary veggies and fruit more often than not.
 Apples every time are not a good idea.
 Intersperse them with broccoli, carrots, or lettuce (romaine is better than iceberg, which tends to have too much water).
 Celery isn't great for rabbits, so try to feed them this sparingly as well.

-Interact with Them
+4. Interact With Them Regularly

 They get lonely, too.
 Make sure to interact with them on a daily basis.
 Whether this means petting them while you let them exercise or just holding them for 5-10 minutes before or after that, just make sure you touch them and show them affection.
 Rabbits will purr like cats do when they're happy, or will close their eyes to indicate comfort.
 If they are uncomfortable they will squirm, squeal, or chatter their teeth.
 If you hear any of these noises, find another way to pet them.

-Give Them Something to Chew On
+5. Make Sure They Have Something to Chew On

-This one is easy, but is often overlooked.
+This one is easy but is often overlooked.
 Rabbit's teeth don't stop growing like ours do.
 Therefore, to avoid injury, they need to grind their teeth.
 Toilet paper tubes, sticks, or chew toys that are sold at stores are great tools to achieve this goal.
 Be careful about what else you leave near their cage though, lest they chew on that too.
 Some bunnies will eat towels if you give them something soft to sit on, or will eat the plastic igloos that many put in their cages.
 These materials can be harmful to them, so be careful.
 My rabbit eats blankets if I leave them on the bed while he exercises, so I have to put them on the floor.